Ni33aNegi/my_project_p4/README.md

 🎯Key objectives:

-To analyze customer behavior in a structured, data-driven way to identify trends, anomalies, and potential areas for improvement that can support better decision-making.
+To analyze customer behavior in a structured, data-driven way to identify trends, and potential areas for improvement that can support better decision-making.

 🌟Conclusion:

-This project demonstrates how combining statistical analysis, visualization, and business intelligence tools can transform raw customer data into actionable insights.
+This project demonstrates how combining statistical analysis, visualization and business intelligence tools can transform raw customer data into actionable insights.